super-linter/super-linter/README.md

 ## Docker Hub

-The **Docker** container that is built from this repository is located at:[Super Linter](https://cloud.docker.com/u/admiralawkbar/repository/docker/admiralawkbar/super-linter)
+The **Docker** container that is built from this repository is located at `https://cloud.docker.com/u/admiralawkbar/repository/docker/admiralawkbar/super-linter`

 ## How to contribute